 60-3A-7.
-Authority of the alcohol and gaming division.
+Authority of the alcoholic beverage control division.

-The alcohol and gaming division of the regulation and licensing department has the authority over all matters relating to the issuance, denial, suspension or revocation of licenses under the Liquor Control Act $[^{60\text{-}3A\text{-}1}{\text{NMSA}}]$ .
-The director of the alcohol and gaming division of the regulation and licensing department may request the department of public safety to provide investigatory and enforcement support as deemed necessary.
+The alcoholic beverage control division of the regulation and licensing department has the authority over all matters relating to the issuance, denial, suspension or revocation of licenses under the Liquor Control Act.
+The director of the division may request the department of public safety to provide investigatory and enforcement support as deemed necessary.

-History: 1978 Comp., § 60-3A-7, enacted by Laws 1987, ch.
-254, § 25; 2001, ch.
-86, § 4.
+History: 1978 Comp., §60-3A-7, enacted by Laws 1987, ch.254, §25; 2001, ch.86, §4; 2019, ch.
+29, §3.

 60-3A-8.
-Powers and duties of the director of the alcohol and gaming division.
+Powers and duties of the director of the alcoholic beverage control division.

-The director of the alcohol and gaming division of the regulation and licensing department is responsible for the operation of the division.
-It is his duty to supervise all operations of the division and to:
+The director of the alcoholic beverage control division of the regulation and licensing department is responsible for the operation of the division.
+It is the director's duty to supervise all operations of the division and to:

-A. administer the laws that the division administers, including the Liquor Control Act $[^{60\text{-}3A\text{-}}]$ .
-The director shall request the department of public safety to enforce the provisions of the Liquor Control Act as deemed necessary;
+- A. administer the laws that the division administers, including the Liquor Control Act.
+The director shall request the department of public safety to enforce the provisions of the Liquor Control Act as deemed necessary; - B. exercise general supervisory authority over all employees of the division; - C. organize the division into units to enable it to function most effectively;

-- B. exercise general supervisory authority over all employees of the division; - C. organize the division into units to enable it to function most effectively; - D. confer authority and delegate responsibility as is necessary and appropriate; - E. employ, within the limitations of current appropriations and personnel laws, persons as are required to discharge his duties; - F. undertake studies and conduct courses of instruction for division employees that will improve the operations of the division and advance its purposes; and - G. require compliance by employees of the division with his verbal and written instructions by whatever disciplinary means appropriate.
+- D. confer authority and delegate responsibility as is necessary and appropriate; - E. employ, within the limitations of current appropriations and personnel laws, persons as are required to discharge the director's duties; - F. undertake studies and conduct courses of instruction for division employees that will improve the operations of the division and advance its purposes; and - G. require compliance by employees of the division with the director's verbal and written instructions by whatever disciplinary means appropriate.